oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

         <copy>ATP-ORCL</copy>
         ```

-      - OCI Client Credential (Wallet): click "Choose File" and select the wallet zip file you saved in the previous step
+      - OCI Client Credential (Wallet): Click "Choose File" and select the wallet zip file you saved in the previous step
       - Wallet Password:

         ```text